+As with most things, getting started is one of the hardest parts of the yoga journey.
 Here are three essential yoga poses that will help build strength, encourage flexibility, and assist you in finding your inner yogi.

 1. Mountain Pose

-Benefits: strengthen your core, reduce stress, and prepare for your yoga practice while in this pose.
+Benefits: Strengthen your core, reduce stress, and prepare for your yoga practice while in this pose.